0cjs/sedoc/EE/tools/ASL.md

 ### Sections / Local Symbols (§3.8)

 Sections are declared with `section NAME` and `endsection NAME` (_NAME_ optional) directives, which may be nested.
-Unqualified references are searched from inner to outer sections.
-Section names conflict only at the same level; a section name does not conflict with any parent or child with the same name, nor with section names in other branches of the hierarchy.
+Different sections may have the same name so long as they are under different parent sections.

+Bare references are always searched from the current section upwards.
-References may be qualified with `name[secname]` to reference (only) enclosing sections; _secname_ may be `parent0`…`parent9` for current and parent sections. `parent` is the same as `parent1`.
+References may be qualified with `name[secname]`, where _secname_ is (only) a section name under which the current one is nested (at any level of depth). _secname_ may also be `parent0`…`parent9` for current and parent sections. `parent` is the same as `parent1`.

-Symbols defined in sections are not visible outside those sections except when one of the following is used:
+Symbols defined in sections are not visible (even through qualified references) outside those sections except when one of the following is
+used:
 - `public NAME`: Make _NAME_ a global symbol rather than a section-qualified symbol.
 Must appear before symbol definition.
 - `public NAME:SECNAME`: Lifts _NAME_ to enclosing section _SECNAME_.